AlfieLockrey/The-AWL-Paul-V2-Keyboard/README.md

 - Reduce infill to 15% (this is optional but can save filament)

 For the Knob I use a near identical profile to the case but just with 0.1mm layer heights to increase the quality of the feel.

+## Post Processing and other issues
+Depending on the encoder used and other variables related to the 3D printing of the encoder knob, the fitment may not be as desired (firmly attached to post but can be removed by hand).
+In order to fix this you can experiment with scaling the knob in small intervals (a 0.1mm to 0.2mm can be all the difference) or you can use a knife or hot metal object to slightly deform the internal hole of the knob to make it more or less firmly affixed.